 The Fulton County Health Department is proud to offer the “Baby Think It Over” program in middle and high schools across the county.
 The program gives students a chance to get a small taste of what it might be like to be a teen parent.
 Students learn this and other consequences of premarital sexual behaviors.
-Karen Pennington, Health Educator, provides the "Baby Think It Over" program to 5 Fulton County Schools: Archbold, Delta, Evergreen, Pettisville & Wauseon.
+Karen Pennington, Health Education Coordinator, provides the "Baby Think It Over" program to 5 Fulton County Schools: Archbold, Delta, Evergreen, Pettisville & Wauseon.

 The Fulton County Health Department is happy to offer a new curriculum entitled Love Notes 3.0 to middle and high school students across the county.
 This abstinence-centered, evidence-based course helps teens build skills and knowledge for healthy successful relationships with partners, family and friends.
 It is designed to help young people make wise relationship and sexual choices.
 These wise choices will help them in reaching their education, employment, and relationship and family goals.